Fortanix Key Insight - Getting Started With On-Premises Connection

 NOTE

-For more information on the Key Insight on-premises Overview page and its features, refer to the Fortanix Key Insight- On-Premises User Interface Components.
+For more information on the on-premises Overview page and its features, refer to the Fortanix Key Insight- On-Premises User Interface Components.

 6.0 Fortanix Key Insight - Manage On-Premises Connections

-The Connections page allows you to manage the cloud and on-premises connections added to the Fortanix Key Insight.
+The Connections page allows you to manage the cloud, on-premises, and externak key source connections added to the Fortanix Key Insight.

 NOTE

-For on-premises connections, the left navigation menu will show the Resources menu instead of Services.
+For on-premises connections, the left navigation panel will show the Resources instead of Services.

-The ON-PREMISES tab shows all the on-premises connections configured for the selected Key Insight account.
+The ON-PREMISES tab on the Connections page shows all the on-premises connections configured for the selected Fortanix Key Insight account.

 You can perform the following on the On-Premises Connections page:

-You can view the CONNECTION STATUS of the scanner.
-The valid values are Connected, Pending, and Disconnected.
+• You can view the CONNECTION STATUS of the scanner.
+The values can be Connected, Pending, or Disconnected.

 NOTE